timbo-graham/bank/README.md

 ## **Instructions**

-- In node, require bank.js with const Bank = require(`./bank.js`) and statement.js with const Statement = require(`./statement.js`)
+- In node, require bank.js with const Bank = require(`./bank.js`)
-- Create new instances of each to work with
+- Create a new instance of Bank to work with.
 - You can make deposits or withdrawls with the deposit() and withdraw methods, passing the value as an argument.
 - bank.print_statement() will return a list of all transactions in reverse chronological order, formatted under a header.
 - You can also use the show_balance() method to simply return the current balance of the account.